Natural Aphrodisiacs supplements herbs that work for a man and woman

-This natural sex enhancer provides results that are most often felt by the third or fourth day of use.
+Most natural sex enhancers provide results that are most often noticed by the third or fourth day of use, not right away.
 More than 80% of users are satisfied by the end the first week, with additional satisfaction by the end of the second week.
-Most people take a capsule in the morning at least a half hour before breakfast.
-Another capsule is taken the second day also in the morning.
-We suggest you skip the third day and resume the fourth day.
-From then on you can take this product as much as 2 days on, one day off, or as little as one or two days a week depending on your needs and response.
-Dr. Ray Sahelian, M.D., best selling author of Natural Sex Boosters, is the medical doctor who formulated this product.
+Dr. Ray Sahelian, M.D., best selling author of Natural Sex Boosters, is a medical doctor who has formulated several natural sexual improving herbal aphrodisiac products.
 His research staff tested various doses and extracts of dozens of powerful herbal male and female aphrodisiacs from a number or raw material suppliers to determine the ideal dose and combination for optimal aphrodisiac properties with the fewest side effects.
+The result is Passion Rx, an effective formula with few side effects that works within a few days.

-After years of trial and error, a powerful aphrodisiac proprietary blend with more than a dozen herbal extracts from the best raw material suppliers has been created.
-This unique natural aphrodisiac blend is a close kept secret.
+After years of trial and testing, a powerful aphrodisiac proprietary blend with more than a dozen herbal extracts from the best raw material suppliers has been created.

 Sexual stamina, libido, and performance